spammenotinoz/uc2/README.md

 ### 2. Install Dependencies

-Open a terminal in the root directory of your local ChatLabs repository and run:
+Open a terminal in the root directory of your local Ultimate Chat repository and run:

 ```bash
 npm install